Career Pathways: Karen Ramsey-Idem Reflects on Working Overseas

 As Dr. Ramsey-Idem emphasized in the article appearing in the SWE Magazine Winter 2018 issue, one must be “all in,” which includes eliminating any doubts before taking the assignment and doing your research.
 A trustworthy “culture coach” who can provide feedback in a professional setting is extremely helpful.

-This issue’s theme focuses on “envisioning possibilities,” read more about it in this blog post.
+The theme of the 2018 Winter Issue is “envisioning possibilities,” read more about it in this blog post.